bitcoinops/bitcoinops.github.io/_topics/en/soft-fork-activation.md

     increment their version would produce invalid blocks even if those blocks didn't violate any of the soft fork's other rules.
-For example, in the block that triggered the 4 July 2015 chain split, all the transactions followed the BIP66 strict DER rules---the only reason that block and the subsequent five blocks were rejected, causing over $50,000 in losses, was that the miner assigned the version number to be 2 instead of 3.
+For example, in the block that triggered the 4 July 2015 chain split, all the transactions followed the new soft fork rules---the only reason miners suffered over $50,000 in losses was that the upgrade required a block header contain a `3` and a non-upgraded miner used a `2`.

   - **Impractical parallelization:** with ISM, developers felt they needed to wait for one fork to activate before a second fork could